 Southeast Tech Federal School Code: 008285

-The financial aid experts at Southeast Technical Institute are on hand and available to assist students in finding their best financing options.
+The financial aid experts at Southeast Technical College are on hand and available to assist students in finding their best financing options.
 When it comes to paying for school, our team understands that you may have questions and are available to help navigate through the process.

 Apply for Financial Aid